 “Tiber writes in an easy, comfortable style which lulls you into hypnotically following his story . . . hilarious (and sad) . . . [he] expertly leads us along his Candide-like journey which lasted the nearly four decades covered by this book . . .
 [Tiber’s experiences are] enough to bring tears to the reader’s eyes.
 If you’re looking for a good read, pick up a copy of After Woodstock.
 You’ll find it hard to put down.” —Philly Gay Calendar

 Mr. Tiber's memoir Taking Woodstock, which he wrote with Tom Monte, was first published in 2007 and was soon after turned into a feature film by director Ang Lee.
 He is also the author of another memoir that explored his life before Woodstock called Palm Trees on the Hudson: A True Story of the Mob, Judy Garland, and Interior Decorating.
-In addition to his work as a writer, Tiber is a highly sought-after lecturer who has appeared in many international venues.
-Mr. Tiber lives in the Miami Beach section of Florida, where he continues his work as a writer; a painter; and a humorist.
+In addition to his work as a writer, Tiber was a highly sought-after lecturer who appeared in many international venues.
+In his final years, Mr. Tiber lived in the Miami Beach section of Florida, where he continued his work as a writer; a painter; and a humorist.

 Excerpt from book

 "[After Woodstock] is by turns a brave, hilarious, mortifying, and heartbreaking story.
 In this new book, we get to see Elliot Tiber just as he has always been—a gay man who has been unafraid to stand up for who he is.
 This is a man who lived through the Stonewall riots, the AIDS crisis, and the slow but steady legalization of gay marriage in the United States.
 But much of what makes Elliot's story after Woodstock so pure and compelling can be found in the figure of Elliot's longtime lover, the late Belgian actor and director André Ernotte.